Pizza oven venting a Forno Bravo wood fired oven is very straightforward. There are four basic applications that need to be considered.

 DuraTech can be installed up to sixty (60) feet vertically and must be a minimum of three (3) feet above the roof it is penetrating.
 If you would like to use an offset to change the flue direction to avoid an obstruction, you can use up to two (2) offsets, no greater than 30 degrees each.
-This means you can do a 30 degree elbow, zero to 48 inch horizontal chimney pipe and then a 30 degree elbow correction back to the vertical.
-If you need a second correction, you can do another 30 degree elbow with a horizontal pipe and then a 30 degree correction back to the vertical.
-For a guide on how using an elbow kit will effect your vertical height refer to page 12 of the DuraTech manual.
+This means you can do a 30-degree elbow, zero to 48-inch horizontal chimney pipe and then a 30-degree elbow correction back to the vertical.
+If you need a second correction, you can do another 30-degree elbow with a horizontal pipe and then a 30-degree correction back to the vertical.
+For a guide on how using an elbow kit will affect your vertical height, refer to page 12 of the DuraTech manual.

-WARNING: Do not use two 30 degree elbows to create a 60 degree angle as this will void all warranties and present a fire hazard within the chimney system.
+WARNING: Do not use two (2) 30-degree elbows to create a 60-degree angle, as this voids all warranties and presents a fire hazard within the chimney system.

 Type 1 Hood:

-Type 1 Hood‘s for commercial pizza oven venting will be required about 50% of the time.
+Type 1 Hoods for commercial pizza oven venting will be required about 50% of the time.
 This is determined by the local code enforcement.
 Type 1 Hoods should not be confused with Grease Ducts, which are a different application.
-Our commercial pizza ovens have all been tested and UL certified for use with a Type 1 hood.
-Most common reasons a Type 1 Hood might be required, instead of direct vent:
+Our commercial pizza ovens have all been tested and UL certified for use with a Type 1 Hood.

 - Local interpretation of mechanical code by municipality requires a Type 1 Hood;

-- Locale is prone to fires and extra precautions are taken;
+- Locale is prone to fires and extra precautions need to be taken;

 Will a Type 1 Hood effect oven performance?
-Only slightly, a Type 1 Hood will introduce some draw on the oven pulling heat out, but your fuel cost should only be slightly impacted.
+Only slightly, a Type 1 Hood will introduce some draw on the oven, pulling heat out, but your fuel cost should only be slightly impacted.
 This same extra draw will also help reduce the smoke that comes out of the front of our oven when it is initially fired, channeling it into the hood instead.

 Always contact your local Building Official or Fire Official regarding permits, restrictions and installation inspections in your area.